-The National Electrical Code[®] is used by all states for industry-wide electrical standards.
+The National Electrical Code® is used by all states for industry-wide electrical standards.
 Ensure your organization is in compliance.
 This course benefits individuals who are either at an introductory level or who are experienced in working with electrical systems significantly increase their knowledge, skill level and confidence.
-Go to page 8 for more details.